Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Suitability of CCA in modeling EDUs

 CCA is a powerful tool for identifying and understanding relationships between sets of variables.
 It provides a way to extract meaningful patterns and associations from multivariate data.

-Recently, \citet{article} demonstrated that when considering two random vectors that are independent conditional on some hidden state L, as shown in figure \ref{fig:HSM1}, CCA constitutes as an effective tool in generating an interpretation of L. The probabilistic interpretation of CCA assumes that the data follows a joint Gaussian distribution, and the optimization problem aims to identify the most highly correlated pairs, essentially a linear combination of variables within each vector.
+Recently, Bach and Jordan\cite{article} demonstrated that when considering two random vectors that are independent conditional on some hidden state L, as shown in figure \ref{fig:HSM1}, CCA constitutes as an effective tool in generating an interpretation of L. The probabilistic interpretation of CCA assumes that the data follows a joint Gaussian distribution, and the optimization problem aims to identify the most highly correlated pairs, essentially a linear combination of variables within each vector.
 Canonical correlation measures the strength of the linear association between the canonical variables obtained from a and b.

-Similarly, \citet{foster2008multi} capitalized on CCA, while working on input data under a multi-view setting, to lower the dimensionality of the input vector.
-Motivated by the work presented by \citet{article}, \citet{foster2008multi} approached the model in figure \ref{fig:HSM1} from a two-view perspective. \citet{foster2008multi} replaced the two random variables with two views a\textsubscript{1} and a\textsubscript{2} of input data and interpreted the probabilistic model as a conditional independence assumption, illustrated in the figure \ref{fig:HSM2}, which implies that
+Similarly, Foster et al \cite{foster2008multi} capitalized on CCA, while working on input data under a multi-view setting, to lower the dimensionality of the input vector.
+Motivated by the work presented by Bach and Jordan\cite{article}, Foster et al\cite{foster2008multi} approached the model in figure \ref{fig:HSM1} from a two-view perspective.
+Foster et al\cite{foster2008multi} replaced the two random variables with two views a\textsubscript{1} and a\textsubscript{2} of input data and interpreted the probabilistic model as a conditional independence assumption, illustrated in the figure \ref{fig:HSM2}, which implies that